folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

-Now Stripes is running on port 80 and you can open it using a browser.
+Now Stripes is running on port 80 or 443 and you can open it using a browser.
 Log in with the credentials of the superuser that you have created.

 ### Secure Okapi